Recent College Grads Share Tips for Landing a Job

-But to find a job after college that isn’t an internship or a fellowship, “you need the perfect package—a good GPA, an outgoing personality and connections,” observes Linda, who says she has friends from the class of 2012 who are still seeking work.
+But to find a job after college that isn’t an internship or a fellowship, “you need the perfect package—a good GPA, an outgoing personality and connections,” observes Linda, who says she has friends from her class who are still seeking work.

 In the Jewish community, where upward mobility is cherished and there is often an expectation of success, the challenges faced by this generation can be deflating as well as daunting.
 Even a stellar academic career at a top-notch college doesn’t guarantee a smooth path to employment.